Rear-End Collision Motorcycle Accidents

 In 2012, the Florida Supreme Court took on one of those cases from the 4th DCA, Cervallos v.
 Rideout.
 The appeals court had ruled a rear driver can’t rebut the presumption of fault in rear-end crashes.

 The Florida Supreme Court reversed, explaining the way the appellate court had applied the rule resulted in a de factor contributory negligence standard on the driver in the rear.
-Legislatively and judicially, contributory negligence is no longer recognized in Florida, as it totally bars a plaintiff from recovery if they were in any way negligent in causing an accident – even if defendant’s negligence was much more serious.
+Legislatively and judicially, contributory negligence is no longer recognized in Florida, as it totally bars a plaintiff and their attorney from recovery if they were in any way negligent in causing an accident – even if defendant’s negligence was much more serious.
 If rear drivers have to prove the absence of any fault, then the court has no chance to compare relative percentages of fault by those involved (known as comparative fault, which is the model Florida follows).

 Ultimately, the court made clear: If there is existing evidence from which a jury could conclude the front driver was also at-fault or in some way contributed to the collision, the rebuttable presumption is no longer in effect.

-Our Broward motorcycle accident lawyers are prepared to answer questions you may have about the chances of a successful recovery in your injury case.
+Our motorcycle accident lawyers are prepared to answer questions you may have about the chances of a successful recovery in your injury case.

 If you or a loved one has been injured in a Fort Lauderdale motorcycle accident, contact The Ansara Law Firm, by calling (954) 761-4011 or toll-free at (888) ANSARA-8.